monocle-h2020/low_cost_sensor_support_package/README.md

 https://www.dji.com/nl/ground-station-pro

 Sitemark created guidelines the correctly use the DJI GSPro drone pilot app for data collection over water.
 This app works on ios systems.
-The flight guidelines are included in attachment.
+The flight guidelines are referenced here:
-To support drone pilots in their flight mission planning, they also created a website (called MONOLCE Flight Planner) to help define coordinates for the drone to hover in order to capture a certain buoy and in function of the position of the sun.
+To support drone pilots in their flight mission planning, Sitemark  created a website (called MONOCLE Flight Planner) to help define coordinates for the drone to hover in order to capture a certain buoy and in function of the position of the sun.

 https://sm-projects-monocle.azurewebsites.net/

 ## FRESH WATER WATCH

 FWW methods URL :https://freshwaterwatch.thewaterhub.org/content/your-test-kit FWW methods document: https://freshwaterwatch.thewaterhub.org/sites/default/files/fww-methods-manual.pdf